Hong Kong Bar Association: Senior Counsel

 After gaining ten years' experience as a barrister or government counsel in Hong Kong, a barrister admitted in Hong Kong may apply to become a Senior Counsel (SC) (資深大律師).
 Time in practice as a barrister or lawyer in another jurisdiction or as a solicitor in private practice in Hong Kong does not count.
 The Law Society of Hong Kong has called for this to be changed, so that solicitors may also be appointed Senior Counsel.

-In colonial Hong Kong before 1997, the title was instead Queen's Counsel (QC) (御用大律師).
+In colonial Hong Kong up until the handover on 1 July, 1997, the title was instead King's Counsel or Queen's Counsel (QC) (御用大律師).
 After the transfer of sovereignty, Queen's Counsel who had been appointed QC in HK or British Queen's Counsel who had been admitted to practice in Hong Kong generally prior to the handover became Senior Counsel automatically.